derfalx/cheatsheets/irc/moderation.md

 | `hostname`   | The users host, used to connect to the irc server                              |
 | `domainname` | Domain for the users hostname                                                  |

 The `hostname` and `domainname` sometimes is substituted by a *cloak*.
 This is done to hide the users origin. **This is no real security feature!
-It does not provide any anonymity!**.
-On the freenodeservers this typically looks like `unaffiliated/<nickname>`.
+It does not provide any anonymity!** On the freenode servers this typically looks like `unaffiliated/<nickname>`.

 Within these masks it is possible to use wildcards `*` as well as a limited set of regex.
 Here some examples (✓is included in the mask; 𐄂 is not included):